Implications of NICER for neutron star matter: the QHC21 equation of state: Acknowledgments

 \section{Acknowledgments}

 G.B. would like to thank Cole Miller and Fred Lamb for informative discussions of the recent NICER results, including at the Aspen Center for Physics (supported by supported by National Science Foundation Grant No.~PHY-1607611).
 We thank Christian Drischler, Cole Miller, Geert Raajimakers, and Isaac Legred for kindly providing us with their data and instructions on using it.
-T.H. is supported by JSPS Grant No. JP18H05236 and JST CREST Grant No. JPMJCR19T2, and T.K. by NSFC Grant No.~11875144.
+T.H. is supported by JSPS Grant No. JP18H05236 and JST CREST Grant No. JPMJCR19T2, and T.K. by NSFC Grant No.~11875144 and by the Graduate Program on Physics for the Universe at Tohoku university.

 \widetext{}

 \